 - (2) Transmission Service Customers

 - (3) Cooperative Utilities

 - (4) Municipal Utilities

 - (5) Power Marketers

 - (6) Generation Owners/Developers

 - (7) ISO/RTOs

 - (8) Demand Side Management/Demand Side Response

-- is limited to two members, with the total membership within each sector being capped at 16 members ("Sector Members").
+- 1.3.2 Sector Representation Requirements: Representation within each sector is limited to two members, with the total membership within the RPSG being capped at 16 members ("Sector Members").
 The Sector Members, each of whom must be a Stakeholder, are elected by Stakeholders, as discussed below.
 A single company, and all of its affiliates, subsidiaries, and parent company, is limited to participating in a single sector.

 - 1.3.3 Annual Reformulation: The RPSG will be reformed annually at each First RPSG Meeting and Interactive Training Session discussed in Section 1.2.1.
 Specifically, the Sector Members will be elected for a term of approximately one year that will terminate upon the convening of the following year's First RPSG Meeting and Interactive Training Session.
 Sector Members shall be elected by the Stakeholders physically present at the First RPSG Meeting and Interactive Training Session (voting by sector for the respective Sector Members).
 If elected, Sector Members may serve consecutive, one-year terms, and there is no limit on the number of terms that a Sector Member may serve.